Hemlock Farms Community Association: Lords Valley Country Club

 Inn, Barrett Township, Monroe County, PA.
 In 1954, after facing several financial issues, the club was renamed to Mountain Resorts and went into inactive status.
 In 1963 when Western Heritage purchased the HFCA they also signed a 20-year lease with Mountain Resorts, which changed its name to Lords Valley Country Club.

 In 1970 a fire broke out causing an estimated $100,000 of damages.
 In 1972 the LVCC exercised their right to purchase the land their country club is on.
 In 1973, the club's owner Home Smith sold the club to its members.

 The area of HFCA was originally part of the William Brewster estate.
 After the home was built in 1931 he added a pool, eight-hole golf course, two-lane bowling alley and a billiards room.
 Today these facilities have been renovated and are part of the LVCC.
 In 1964 additional holes were added bringing the total to eighteen.

 The par 72 golf course was designed by Norman H. Woods and receives a 71.2 rating (from the championship tees).
 The club's affiliations include USGA, PGA of America, Pennsylvania Golf Association, Audubon International Cooperative Sanctuary Program, Goldwater Guardian Green Sites Program, and Philadelphia Golf Association.

+Education

+The school district for most of the area (Blooming Grove Township) is Wallenpaupack Area School District.
+A small portion in the south (Porter Township) is in the East Stroudsburg Area School District The section in Dingman Township, in the east, is in the Delaware Valley School District.